 *If you don’t have employer insurance to help pay for your prescription-strength pain meds – My Livia may not be that expensive at all in the long run.

 January 2019: I’ve also used My Livia to relieve the pain I experience during ovulation and I’m happy to report that it has worked amazingly well!!
 I definitely recommend this device.

-July 2020: I’m disappointed to report that on of the white plastic cover that covers the cords which attaches the lily pads to the livia device has broken.
+July 2020: I’m disappointed to report that one of the white plastic cord covers on one of the electrode pads has broken.
 The plastic is cheaply made and the wear and tear was just too much for it to handle.
 I’ve taped it up with some electrical tape, so we’ll see how long it lasts!
-I have noticed that My Livia now offers subscription plans that offer a warrantly on the replacement of those wires, the device itself (every 3 years!) as well as a consistent supply of lily pads!
+I have noticed that My Livia now offers subscription plans that offer a warrantly on the replacement of those electrodes, the device itself (every 3 years!) as well as a consistent supply of lily pads!
 I’m not too sure what happens to those of us “early adopters” that didn’t have the option to subscribe at the beginning!

 October 2020: The duct tape no longer works and so I’ve had to purchase new electrodes for my Livia.
 I see that Amazon carries replacements (as well as the actual device itself!) for much cheaper than on the Livia website and if you have Prime, you’ll save on shipping, too — and you won’t have to wait a month to get it!

 I’ve realized why the cord cover on the electrode broke.
 The case makes you bend the two cords in order to fit the electrodes in the top section of the case.
 Having to bend them like this every time you need to store the electrodes will make them break.
 I’m going to suggest that if you decide to purchase a Livia, that you not store it in the case that it comes with… perhaps a little fabric pouch or tin box where you don’t have to bend the cords will work better!